AkilMir/portfolio/README.md

-# Getting Started with Create React App
+# Akil Mir's Personal Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This portfolio website/application was made using ReactJS.
+It is deployed on netlify and can be accessed at akilmir.netlify.app

-## Available Scripts
+## Dependencies

 In the project directory, you can run: